Among the Hidden

-Among the Hidden by Margaret Peterson Haddix is a young adult novel published on September 1, 1998 and is the first book in the Shadow Children series.
+Among the Hidden by Margaret Peterson Haddix is a middle grade novel published on March 1, 1998 and is the first book in the Shadow Children series.

 The book tells the story of a fictional future in which drastic measures have been taken to quell overpopulation.
 In 2013, it was one of the ten most taught texts in United States' middle schools.

 Plot summary

-The novel is set in a dystopian future in which families are limited to two children due to food shortage and overpopulation.
-The protagonist is Luke Garner, a 12-year-old boy, who lives on a farm with his mother, father, and two brothers.
+The novel is set in a dystopian future in which families are limited to two children due to food shortages and overpopulation.
+The protagonist is Luke Garner, a 12-year-old boy who lives on a farm with his mother, father, and two brothers (Mark and Matthew).
 As a third child, Luke and his parents are in violation of a population law.
-Like all third children, Luke must spend his days hidden or away from public view, so that he is not killed or imprisoned.
-When the government starts building houses for the rich and elite in the woods behind the Garner's house, Luke is forced to stay indoors and is alone during the day.
+Like all third children, Luke must spend his days hidden or away from public view so that he is not killed or imprisoned by the government.
+When the government cuts down the trees and starts building houses for the rich and elite behind the Garner's house, Luke is forced to stay indoors and is alone during the day.

-One day, Luke sees the face of a child in a window of a house that he knows already has two children.
+One day, Luke sees the face of a child in a window of a Baron's house that he knows already has two children.
 The next month, he runs over to the house out of curiosity and is caught by the child he saw in the window, Jen Talbot.
 She reveals that she is also a third child.
 Jen introduces Luke to a chatroom for other third children.
 The participants call themselves Shadow Children.
-The two become friends and Luke visits Jen as much as he can.
+The two become friends, and Luke visits Jen as much as he can.

 Jen, who strongly disagrees with the government, tries to persuade Luke that the government is wrong.
 Later, at home, he begins to feel guilty for taking up food and supplies that could be used for other people.
 Jen tells Luke about a rally.
 Luke refuses to go and tells Jen he is too afraid.
 Jen gets upset and tells him to leave.
 He is angry at her and wishes that the Population Police would shoot her during the rally, but he regrets having this thought.
 That night, she sneaks over to his house and they reconcile before she says goodbye.